6675 Hollywood Boulevard,

 The Vogue Theatre closed in around 1995 and for a short time was used as a theatre for psychic performances.
 It then had occassional use as a film location space.
 In December 2001, the theatre fittings were stripped out and sold off.

 In 2009, the building was fitted out as live performance space named the Supper Club, which caters for an adult audience.
 It was closed October 30, 2015.
+By spring of 2018 it was operating as a museum displaying Hollywood artifacts.

 Just login to your account and subscribe to this theater